 records: ${dev.nameServers}

-This configuration creates two zones: a parent zone for example.com and a subdomain zone for dev.example.com.
-The NS record in the parent zone delegates queries for dev.example.com to the subdomain zone’s name servers.
-The nameServers output from the subdomain zone populates the NS record’s records property, establishing the delegation chain.
+This configuration creates two zones: a parent zone for example.com and a child zone for dev.example.com.
+The NS record in the parent zone delegates queries for dev.example.com to the child zone’s name servers.
+The nameServers output from the child zone provides the values for the NS record’s records property.

 Create a private zone for VPC-internal DNS

-Applications in VPCs often need internal DNS names that aren’t resolvable from the internet.
+Applications running in VPCs often need internal DNS resolution that isn’t exposed to the internet.

 import * as pulumi from "@pulumi/pulumi";